phiweger/primer/README.md

 git clone https://github.com/phiweger/primer && cd primer
 mkdir data
 # ^ add data in there, see below

+# And some more dependencies
+conda install -y -c bioconda blast
 ```

 Then set the absolute (!) path to the data in `nextflow.config`.
 If you use other reference genomes/ annotations/ variant databases, you also have to adjust the filenames in `config.json`.